Stochastic energetics of a Brownian motor and refrigerator driven by non-uniform temperature: Efficiency of the Heat Engine

-On the other hand, in the underdamped limit ($M\rightarrow \infty$), the Brownian particle doesn't thermalize to the local environment before entering the next heat bath~\cite{blanter98} and the motor fails, diminishing the power and efficiency to zero.
+On the other hand, in the underdamped limit $(M\rightarrow \infty)$, the Brownian particle doesn't thermalize to the local environment before entering the next heat bath~\cite{blanter98} and the motor fails, diminishing the power and efficiency to zero.
 The efficiency will be maximum at an optimal value of $M$.
 Figure~\ref{fig:motor_mass}, clearly confirms these predictions.
-We also find good agreement between the inertial Langevin equation and molecular dynamics simulation, suggesting the validity of Sekimoto's stochastic energetics for non-uniform temperature.

-We now study the effect of friction coefficient on the energetics.
-In Fig.~\ref{fig:motor_gamma} we plot the power, heat flow via kinetic energy and efficiency as a function of the friction coefficient.
-In the underdamped regime ($\gamma(x)\ll 1$), the kinetic energy of the Brownian particle does not equilibrate to the bath temperature and hence the asymmetry due to the inhomogeneous temperature becomes negligible.
-As a result, a positive current cannot be sustained against the load, and the motor fails to deliver work.
-Similarly, in the overdamped limit ($\gamma(x) \rightarrow \infty$) the large friction coefficient makes the Brownian particle immobile and the work output again goes to zero.

-However, the irreversible heat flow via kinetic energy shows a different behavior as the friction coefficient increases.
-As the medium becomes more damped, the Brownian particle tends to adapt to the local bath temperature so that its average kinetic energy in each cell approaches $T_{i}/2$ ($i=1,2$).
-Since, the kinetic energy contribution $Q^{\text{\sc KE}}_{1 \rightarrow 2}$, is proportional to the difference between the average kinetic energy of the Brownian particle in the two cells, it increases with the damping and saturates in the overdamped limit, confirming Hondou and Sekimoto's conjecture that the kinetic energy contribution is independent of the friction coefficient in the overdamped regime.
-Finally, Figure~\ref{fig:motor_gamma} shows that there is an optimum friction coefficient at which the efficiency is maximum.
+Simulations were also carried out for same friction coefficients in both the hot and cold baths, but the qualitative dependence on the mass of the Brownian particle remains the same.